 2.1 Vehicle Support Safely secure the vehicle on a hoist.
 We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
-Once supported in the air, chock the leave the vehicle in neutral. e wheels (if necessary) and 2.2 Differential Fluid Drain ☐ Position a fluid drain reservoir unde☐ Remove the drain plug and drain al HINT: This is a good time to check for metal particles in your oil and on the end of the magnetic drain plug which may indicate a worn bearing or differential component.
-Once drained, reinstall the drain plug.
-2.3 Removing the Differential Assembly Remove the stub axles from the differential housing according to your vehicle manufacturer's service manual. asily damaged.
+Once supported in the air, chock the leave the vehicle in neutral. e wheels (if necessary) and 2.2 Differential Fluid Drain ☐ Position a fluid drain reservoir unde☐ Remove the drain plug and drain al he magnetic drain plug which g or differential component.
+2.3 Removing the Differential Assembly Remove the stub axles from the diff your vehicle manufacturer's service asily damaged.
 Support the stracting it across the edges NOTE: Some Toyota IFS axles ca disconnecting the lower b these clips on-hand in cas sheared off while removin of the remains of the clips a one-use part.
 Keep two of se the clip(s) are damaged or g the stub axle.
-Make sure all ☐ Disconnect the drive shaft from the drive pinion flange.☐ Completely remove the entire differential assembly.
+Make sure all ☐ Disconnect the drive shaft from the ☐ Completely remove the entire different